 Our Child Safeguarding Policy

-At Plan, we are committed to realizing children’s rights as enshrined in the UN Convention on the Rights of the Child—including their rights to protection from abuse and exploitation.
+At Plan, we are committed to realising children’s rights as enshrined in the UN Convention on the Rights of the Child—including their rights to protection from abuse and exploitation.
 This also means holding ourselves to account in ensuring that no child is harmed or placed at risk of harm as a result of their association with us.

 Underpinned by this ‘do-no-harm’ principle, Plan International has established our in-house Child Safeguarding Policy to create safe environments for children within our organisation.
 Having been one of the early members in Keeping Children Safe (KCS) Coalition, we developed our child safeguarding standards from the tough international standards KCS set for agencies working with children globally.

-Instead of merely focusing on the prevention of harm to children at the hands of staff and associates, we strive to proactively protect children by minimizing every risk children may encounter upon their contact with us, and ensuring our activities and operation do not cause or add to any difficulties for children.
+Instead of merely focusing on the prevention of harm to children at the hands of staff and associates, we strive to proactively protect children by minimising every risk children may encounter upon their contact with us, and ensuring our activities and operation do not cause or add to any difficulties for children.

 Scope of Policy